David Paul Hammer: Death sentence

-In September 1996, the United States Attorney for the Middle District of Pennsylvania charged Hammer with the April 1996 death of his cellmate, 27-year-old Andrew Hunt Marti (BOP # 58008-065).
+In September 1996, the United States Attorney for the Middle District of Pennsylvania charged Hammer with the April 1996 death of his cellmate, 27-year-old Andrew Hunt Marti.
 Hammer and Marti were both housed in the Special Housing Unit at the U.S. Penitentiary Allenwood.
 The government alleged Hammer strangled Marti using a piece of cell-made cord while both men were housed in the Special Housing Unit at U.S.P.
 Allenwood.

 In June 1998, midway through his jury trial, Hammer pleaded guilty.
 On November 4, 1998, the Federal District Judge in the Middle District of Pennsylvania sentenced Hammer to death.
 On January 14, 1999 at 10:00 A.M., Hammer was scheduled to die by lethal injection.

 Initially, Hammer resigned himself to his fate, finding no motivation to fight his conviction.
 He had no plans to fight his death sentence.
 Later he acquiesced and allowed an appeal to be filed.
 However, once a Notice of Appeal was filed, he vacillated on his decision to appeal.
 After arguing to dismiss his own appeal before the Third Circuit, the appeals court agreed.

 During the next few years, Hammer had multiple execution dates set for January 14, 1999, November 16, 2000, February 2001, and June 8, 2004.
 Weeks before his first execution date, Hammer contacted Sister Camille D'Arienzo, a Sister of Mercy, asking for prayers for him and his victim.
 Sister Camille traveled from New York to USP Allenwood with a laicized priest to visit Hammer just 2 weeks from his scheduled execution.
 Sister Camille became Hammer's spiritual advisor.
 Once BOP transferred Hammer to USP Terre Haute, Sister Camille arranged for Sister Rita Clare Gerardot, a Sister of Providence from St. Mary's of the Woods, to visit him on a regular basis.
-With the support, encouragement and counseling of Sisters Camille and Rita Clare, Hammer found new meaning and devoted his time in prison to help others.
+With the support, encouragement and counseling of Sisters Camille and Rita Clare, Hammer devoted his time in prison to help others.
 Before the Christmas holidays, he created artwork which the Sisters used to create and print holiday cards for sale.
 The Sisters ensured, at Hammer's request, that the money raised was donated to organizations that helped abused or at-risk youth, and poor and needy children in Haiti and Jamaica.
 Over several years, Hammer helped to raise $92,000 to help impoverished children like himself.
 Sisters Camille and Rita Clare remained his spiritual advisors and friends.

 On October 25, 2000, a Pennsylvania U.S. District Judge postponed Hammer's second execution date scheduled for November 16, 2000 to allow Hammer time to appeal.
 Had the execution gone forward, Hammer would have been the first prisoner executed by the federal government in 37 years.

 Hammer credited the nine-year-old daughter of Juan Raul Garza, Brownsville drug boss and fellow death row inmate (executed in 2001), for his motivation to fight his conviction.
 The daughter, Elizabeth Ann Garza, reportedly told Hammer that ‘his life could make a difference for others.’